 When to Apply to Teach English in Japan

 Should apply by early November

 Spring is by far the larger of the two recruiting seasons.
 Applications for this recruiting season are generally accepted from people residing outside of Japan between June and December of each year.

-Recommended to apply by early May
+Should apply by early May

 The fall intake is the smaller of the two recruiting seasons.
 Applications for this recruiting season are generally accepted from people residing outside of Japan between January and May of each year.

-You will likely know and be confirmed into your placement at least one month before your scheduled arrival in Japan.
+On the regular track to becoming an Assistant Language Teacher, you will likely know and be confirmed into your placement at least one month before your scheduled arrival in Japan.
 Once you complete an initial orientation and training when you arrive in Japan, ALTs on the regular track will move to their placement and begin their teaching assignments.

 You will likely not know nor be confirmed into your placement prior to arriving.
 There may be some time between completing the initial orientation and training upon arrival in Japan and your placement being notified and confirmed.
 In the interim, you will stay in temporary accommodations on full salary and may be requested to complete short teaching assignments and/or office tasks until the final placement is notified and confirmed.

-As a general indicator, new Interac ALTs who have not been notified and confirmed into a placement by one month before the tentative arrival will be offered the opportunity to come to Japan on the alternate track.
+As a general indicator, new Interac ALTs (Assistant Language Teachers) who have not been notified and confirmed into a placement by one month before the tentative arrival will be offered the opportunity to come to Japan on the mid-term arrival track.
 If you accept this offer, you agree to accept any placement we will eventually offer.